Engin-Boot/pong-stage-HarishMurugancoolz/Stage0/checkBallEscapedPlayer1Slab.md

 ## Feature

-It initiates the game.
+checks if ball escaped player 1 slab

 ## Acceptance Criteria

-### Scenario: -describe-a-scenario-of-this-module
+### Scenario: Ball escaping player 1 slab

-  Given -give-initial-values-and-conditions

-  When -event-happens

-  Then -module-does-this

-### -add-scenario-if-needed
+  Given the ball is moving
+  and player 1 and player 2
+  are active.

+  When ball is escaping player 1 slab.

+  Then update player 2 score module gets executed.